tr29038/Connect-Four/README.md

 ```
 Where [] indicates optional.
 If the difficulty is omitted, medium is selected by default.
+If pruning toggle is omitted, pruning is enabled by default.
 If which player goes first is omitted, the player goes first by default.